happyplan/happyplan/docs/1-Getting-Started.md

 }
 ```

-Now you can easily push your website on this branch via `$ happyplan publish`
+Now you can easily push your website on this branch via `happyplan publish`.

 ## Create a new post

     $ happyplan newpost --name="This is a test" --tags="change,me,dude"

-This create a new post in your draft folder (`src/_posts/_drafts` by default) if the today date.
+This will create a new post in your draft folder (`src/_posts/_drafts` by default).
-For more informations about posts, just read [Jekyll's post documentation](http://jekyllrb.com/docs/posts/)
+For more informations about posts, just read [Jekyll's post documentation](http://jekyllrb.com/docs/posts/).

+---

+Now lets go to [fine tune your project](2-Configuring-Project.md)